nathanrharris/homebrew/README.md

 # homebrew
-Homebrew config that I use locally.
+This repo is for storing the Homebrew config I use on all of my computers.

 Install Homebrew: